frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-28-borrow-types-round-2.md

 [`operator auto`](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0672r0.pdf)
 that happens to return `T` instead of the more "natural" `T&`.
-Native references also have an assignment operator; remember that in the previous post I claimed that borrow types generally don't need assignment operators.
-But these "warts" aren't really warts; they're just because C++ native references are not *just* borrow types;
+Native references also have an assignment operator; remember that in the previous post I claimed that parameter-only types generally don't need assignment operators.
+But these "warts" aren't really warts; they're just because C++ native references are not *just* parameter-only types;
 they're also an important part of the core language and have several deeply magical features.

 So here are my belated caveats for native reference types in particular:

 - When catching exceptions, always catch by `const T&`.
-(Never catch `string_view` or any other non-magical borrow type!)
+(Never catch `string_view` or any other non-magical view type!)

 - Lambdas should capture exactly `[&]` unless that would be semantically incorrect;
   in which case it is okay to capture any *value type* by value.
-  (Never capture `string_view`, or any other non-magical borrow type, by value!)
+  (Never capture `string_view`, or any other non-magical view type, by value!)